blevinstein/GameAI/Readme.md

 TODO
 ====
 - NeuralNet.drawState should depict bias inputs more distinctly
+- rename NetDiag House
+- give NetDiag separate tabs (labs), add a tab for population inspection
 - play with pruning and other means of intervention in network
+- abstract out input (double[]) and output from neural networks
 - fix uglines of double[] <=> boolean[], dtob, btod, etc
-- at least make tests for neural net propagate etc
-- abstract out input (double[]) and output from neural networks
 - implement mutation in neural net architecture
 - write some goddamn tests before everything breaks..
 JUnit or something?
-- implement trainers, training policies
+- at least make tests for neural net propagate etc

 OBSERVATIONS
 ------------